cesheridan/tabwins.vim/README.md

 ### Tabwins Menu

-This menu shows _**how tabwins.vim helps developers avoid the nuisances**_ listed above, by _making complex window structures persistent, quick-building, and easily-invokable from the Vim GUI._
+This menu shows _**how tabwins.vim helps developers avoid the nuisances**_ listed above, by _making complex window structures persistent, quick-building, and easily-invokable._

 Most of the  tab builders referenced here are defined in tabwins.vim, and several of these are available from the 'Tabwins' menu.

-The developer is encouraged to customize this menu for local usage.
+The developer is encouraged to customize this menu for local use.
 Update or replace function **Tabwins_menu_build()** to do so.

 Global **g:load_tabwins_menu_is_wanted** is defaulted to **'Y'** and can be set to 'N' to turn off this menu.